philippark89/DreamBank/README.md

     - Activity page, transactions are displaying as in Table by 10 items at once.
     - Working in Admin view.
     - REST API.

+- 04/20/2022 (Day 14) (BackEnd 98%, FrontEnd 95%)
+    - ADMIN page have menus that REST API, Customers, and Transactions.
+    - REST API shows the structure of entire models
+    - Customers page in ADMIN can either update or delete the specific customer.
+    - Transactions page in ADMIN can either update or delete the specific transaction.
+    - Updated User's balance page that display the current balance with `NumberFormat.getCurrencyInstance()`.